VedantAWanchoo/Daily-Trading-Code/README.md

 The result is a well formatted file that gets uploaded to our OEMS platform (Enfusion) and all trades get transmitted to Morgan Stanley in bulk after they pass the pre-trade compliance checks.

-I am not including the input files for the sake of confidentiality.
+I am not including any input files due to confidentiality.